andreaallegra/GitTest/README_FILE.txt

 3: Pushing
-make a change in local/branch3 and create the corresponding remote branch( (similar case of brian: Contribute to somebody else project)
+make a change in local/branch3 and create the corresponding remote branch( (similar case of brian: Contribute to somebody else project) when you push since we don't have a remote branch3 pycharm is offering to create it

 note:
 main branch on local: master